It seems the rules keep changing.

 - A list of all usernames or login IDs for that system

-- A companion list of all passwords or password information for those login IDs
+- A companion list of password information for those login IDs

 - Other stuff that the system may have stored for each user ID

-No need to try guessing passwords slowly from the system’s public-facing login; the hackers walk away with almost all of the information that they need in one fell swoop.
+No need to try guessing passwords slowly from the system’s public-facing login; the hackers walk away with almost all the information they need in one fell swoop.

-Now, note that I said “passwords or password information” above.
-Most systems do not store your password — they store something else.
+Note I said “password information” above.
+Properly secured systems don’t store your password — they store something else.

-What they store instead is called a “hash” of the password.
+What a secure system stores instead of your password is called a “hash” of the password.

-A hash is a mathematical function that takes an arbitrary amount of text and computes from it a number.
+A hash is a mathematical function that takes an arbitrary amount of text and computes a number from it.
 That number has the following characteristics:

 - Any change, however small, in the data being hashed should result in a large change in the resulting hash.